 Replace the hardware on your cabinets

-Kitchen cabinets often bear the brunt of usage.
-These are one aspect of the kitchen tat is easy to spruce up.
+The kitchen cabinets design often bear the brunt of usage and these are one aspect of the kitchen tat is easy to spruce up.
 You can either sand down and re-paint the cabinets or easily create some new ones from MDF materials.
 This is a cheap and very effective way to have new cabinets without spending a fortune.

 Add lighting under your cabinets